University of Oxford

 Principal Investigator: Marcel Fafchamps

-We will run this trial in Addis Ababa, the capital of Ethiopia.
+We will run this field experiment in Addis Ababa, the capital of Ethiopia.
 Addis Ababa is an ideal place to study the costs of job search.
 Ethiopia is currently enjoying impressive economic growth; however, Addis Ababa still has large numbers of urban unemployed.
 The city is growing and sprawling, with many people living away from the clusters of new jobs.
-Transportation costs from the suburbs to the city centre are high, making frequent visits to work sites for job applications or interviews unaffordable for many.
+Transportation costs from the suburbs to the city centre are high, making frequent visits to job vacancy boards and work sites for job applications or interviews unaffordable for many.
+Furthermore, a large, recent expansion in tertiary education has considerably increased the skills of the workforce, at the cost of making it harder for employer to single out the best candidates.